vladapostol1/monsterarena-sdl/README.md

 # MONSTER ARENA made with SDL
+Faculty of Automatic Control and Computer Engineering, Iasi by Vlad Apostol
 Project made for OOP (Object Oriented Programming)

 1. To use the project you'll need to download the project files and the DevSDL folder